 |Headteacher||Liz Parker||September 2015||August 2019|

-The table above is also available to download.
-Please see the download for information about business and pecuniary interests and relationships between governorns and school staff that governers have declared.
+The information above is also available to download.
+Please see the download for declarations of business and pecuniary interests and relationships between governors and school staff.

-This committee comprises: Linda McCartney (Chair), Rachel Hirst, Liz Parker and Shane Jarman.
+This committee comprises: Rachel Hirst (Chair), Linda McCarthy (Clerk), Liz Parker and Helen Piercy.

 |Category of Governor||Name of Governor||Date of appointment||Date stepped down|